 This week we come together to celebrate the bravery, compassion, and determination of nurses.
 There are currently more than four million nurses practicing in the United States, and they are some of the most trusted professionals across any industry.
 Amid today’s opioid epidemic, which has claimed the lives of over 70,000 Americans, the American Nurses Association (ANA) recognizes the critical … Read More

 Data science has emerged as an ally for hospital directors of pharmacy in the continuous effort to close the “diversion gap”—the space where tracking and controls are incomplete and diverters conceal their activity.
-Simple math such as standard deviation and averages have proven inadequate in identifying diverters who have become adept at covering their tracks.
-However, new machine learning algorithms … Read More
+Simple math such as standard deviation and averages have proven inadequate in identifying controlled substance diverters who have become adept at covering their tracks.
+However, new machine … Read More

 Yesterday, Kit Check announced the launch of a new feature for Bluesight for Controlled Substances, the Individual Risk Identification Score (IRIS).
 Venture Beat covered the announcement as IRIS uses artificial intelligence to predict which employees pose the highest risk for controlled substance theft.
 Kit Check CEO Kevin MacDonald commented in the article, “The technology calculates how unusual one’s behavior is … Read More